Judicial system of the United Arab Emirates: Legal system in the Constitution

-Courts
+Federal judiciary

-Supreme Court
+Federal Supreme Court

+Despite being the highest judicial authority in the UAE, the Federal Supreme Court does not have jurisdiction on local matters in emirates with independent judiciaries.
+The Federal Judiciary falls under the authority of the Ministry of Justice.
-Being the highest judicial instance in the UAE does not mean that it applies to the seven Emirates, Dubai and Ras Al Khayma have their own local judicial system.
-Article 96 of the UAE Constitution reads as follows "The Supreme Court of the Union shall consist of a President and a number of Judges, not exceeding five in all, who shall be appointed by decree, issued by the President of the Union after approval by the Supreme Council."

-The constitution also divides courts in the country into two types, federal courts and local courts.
+Article 96 of the UAE Constitution reads as follows "The Supreme Court of the Union shall consist of a president and a number of judges, not exceeding five in all, who shall be appointed by decree, issued by the President of the Union after approval by the Supreme Council."
+The Constitution also divides courts in the country into two types, federal courts and local courts.
 The president and the members of the Supreme Court can by no means be removed from their offices, except in the following cases: Death, resignation, completion of term or secondment, retirement, permanent disability that prevent a judge from undertaking their duties, disciplinary discharge and finally "appointment to other offices, with their agreement."
-Any court has it jurisdiction, the judgments of the Emirati Supreme Court cover matters like Miscellaneous disputes raising between the Member Emirates, law constitutionality, constitution interpretation, interrogation of senior officials of the Union like Ministers, crimes threatening affecting the interests of the Union.
-Article 101 of the Emirati Constitution stipulates that "The judgements of the Supreme Court of the Union shall be final and binding upon all."

-The first President of the Union Supreme Court of the United Arab Emirates is H.E Judge Dr. Abdul Wahab Abdul (incumbent).
+The judgments of the Emirati Supreme Court cover matters like disputes raising between the emirates, law constitutionality, constitutional interpretation, interrogation of senior federal officials and crimes threatening national interests.
+Article 101 of the Constitution stipulates that "The judgements of the Supreme Court of the Union shall be final and binding upon all."
+The first president of the Federal Supreme Court is Judge Abdul Wahab Abdul (incumbent).

-Federal Courts
+Federal Courts of Appeal

-As their names suggests, Federal Courts are competent to consider all cases arising within the UAE territory, like disputes, domiciliary, transactions, etc. "Furthermore, UAE courts have a kind of 'emergency jurisdiction,' whereby a UAE court can determine preliminary applications for attachment of a defendant's assets as well as urgent applications, even where the court would otherwise lack jurisdiction."
-Cases are commenced in Federal Courts when the complaint is filed with the Reconciliation and Settlement Committee.
-"The relevant reconciliation committee will attempt reconciliation, and refer complaints to the court only after resolution efforts have failed."

-Local courts
+Federal Courts of Appeal are the second tier of the federal judiciary of the United Arab Emirates, and hear appeals from Federal Courts of First Instance.
+Judgments by federal courts of appeal can only be appealed to the Federal Supreme Court.